 Replace the existing

 Run testswith the following:

 - run: name: Test application command: | TEST=$(circleci tests glob "src/__tests__/*.js" | circleci tests split --split-by=timings) yarn test $TEST

 This step uses the CircleCI CLI to pass in the location of the test suites and configure how the tests are split.
 You can use the

 circleci tests globcommand to select the test files:

 circleci tests split, which creates the test split groupings.

 --split-by=timingsflag indicates that the tests should be split according to timing data.
-For other test splitting options, consult the Splitting test files section of the Running Tests in Parallel document.
+For other test splitting options, consult the Splitting test files section of the Running rests in parallel page.

 circleci testscommands (